kellyxglobal/Journey_Begins/README.md

 ## - Install mongoose to connect to Mongodb "npm i mongoose"
 ## - Visit mongodb.com to register an account, creating a database and connecting my app to DB using the mongodb DB password string generated.
 Run "npm run Dev" to test connection.
 ## Creating folders structure for the relevant features - controller, models, routes
-## Creating Models for Data- clicks, impression, and chatRequest in the DB. gigModels.js
+## Creating Schemas and Models for Data- clicks, impression, and chatRequest etc in gigModel.js and orderModel.js
+## Usng the models that I have just created to save data in MongoDB.
+To do this, I had to create a route in the server.js file for saving the model  (gigModel.js and orderModel.js) in the database